 - Refer you to a physical therapist.

 - Prescribe medicines for you to take by mouth.
 These include drugs to reduce pain and inflammation in the shoulder joint.
-You may also receive a shot of anti-inflammatory drug directly into the joint.
+You may also receive a shot of anti-inflammatory drug or steroid directly into the joint.

 Most people have a full recovery with full range of motion without surgery.

 Using moist heat on your shoulder 3 to 4 times a day may help relieve some pain and stiffness.

 For pain, you can use ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or acetaminophen (Tylenol).
 You can buy these pain medicines at the store.

 - Talk with your provider before using these medicines if you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or internal bleeding in the past.